nomanoma121/minecraft-discord-bot/README.md

 A Discord bot for managing Minecraft servers directly from Discord.

+**Note**: This bot is designed for managing individual servers that run one at a time.
+You can create multiple server configurations and easily switch between them, but only one server can be running simultaneously.
+This design ensures optimal resource usage and simplicity.
+Concurrent server execution is planned for future implementation.

 ## Features

 - 🎮 Create, edit, and delete Minecraft servers